lucalista/shinestacker/docs/main.md

 Examples in jupyter notebooks are provided.

-Running in jupyter notebook requires the following packages:
-* ipywidgets

 ## Graphical User Interface

 A GUI based on ```PySide6``` is also available, still experimental and undocumented.